-The UPS input must have a max. current protection device.
+The UPS input must have a max. current protection device for the section of line coming from the distribution panel as well as for the two inputs into the MASTER HE : the rectifier line and the by-pass line.
 The protection device should be sized according to the situation, as follows: